Rick Ciocci, Ph.D.

 John I. McCool, distinguished professor of systems engineering, received his doctorate in statistics from Temple University, and his bachelor and master of science in mechanical engineering from Drexel University.
 He teaches courses in statistics, experiment design, reliability, statistical process control, applied data mining, probability models, and optimization.
 His research includes statistical inference for the Weibull distribution and industrial statistics.
 He is a Fellow of the American Society for Quality and received the Irwin S. Hoffer Award from the ASQ’s Philadelphia Section for the promotion of statistical thinking.

-Colin Neill, associate professor of software engineering and assistant division head of engineering and information science, earned his doctorate in software and systems engineering, M.Sc. in communication systems, and BEng in electrical engineering from the University of Wales, Swansea, United Kingdom.
-He teaches many courses in software and systems engineering, including software architecture, project management, and systems thinking.
-Prior to joining Penn State, Dr. Neill worked in manufacturing systems and engineering management with University of Wales, Swansea; Oxford University; the Rover Car Company; and British Aerospace.
-He has written more than 50 articles on software design, architecture, and project management
+Colin Neill, associate professor of software engineering and systems engineering and Director of engineering programs, earned his doctorate in software and systems engineering, M.Sc. in communication systems, and BEng in electrical engineering from the University of Wales, Swansea, United Kingdom.
+He teaches many courses in software and systems engineering, project management, and systems thinking.
+Prior to joining Penn State, Dr. Neill worked on time and mission-critical system modeling and design manufacturing systems and production management with the University of Wales, Swansea; Oxford University; the Rover Car Company; and British Aerospace.
+He is the author of over 80 articles on the development and evolution of complex software and systems and the management and governance thereof.
+Dr. Neill is a Senior Member of the IEEE, a member of INCOSE, and serves as associate editor-in-chief of Innovations in Systems and Software Engineering.
+As Director of Engineering Programs, Dr. Neill oversees the Division’s portfolio of graduate degree programs delivered both in residence and online.

-Kailasam Satyamurthy, assistant professor of engineering and management, earned his doctorate in engineering mechanics from Clemson University and an MBA from Penn State.
-Dr. Satyamurthy teaches decision and risk analysis, business statistics, and continuous improvement courses.
+Kailasam Satyamurthy, assistant professor of engineering, earned his doctorate in engineering mechanics from Clemson University and an MBA from Penn State.
+Dr. Satyamurthy teaches decision and risk analysis, finance and economics for engineers, statistics, and continuous improvement courses.
 Before joining Penn State, he was a senior manager at Vanguard for 8 years and head of engineering at GenCorp for 20 years.
 At GenCorp, Dr. Satyamurthy did extensive research in the mathematical modeling and developed methodologies and algorithms for the nonlinear finite element analysis of mechanical systems under mechanical and thermal loadings.
 He is also a Six Sigma (6σ) Master Black Belt and has trained numerous professionals in manufacturing, transactional, and healthcare industries.